offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 # Operation

+The subsections below detail high-level operational guidelines of the H2S.

 ## Operational Placement

 The H2S must be placed on a flat and stable surface.
 The operating space recommended is 80cm width x 102cm depth x 105cm !!height!!, which covers the space required in the back for the exhaust and an AMS 2 Pro to sit on top. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/224`